Accelerating Reinforcement Learning with Value-Conditional State Entropy Exploration: Introduction

 The idea to maximize the state entropy has also been utilized in a supervised setup where the task reward is available from environments to improve the sample-efficiency of RL algorithms \citep{tao2020novelty,seo2021state,nedergaard2022k,yuan2022renyi}.
 Notably, \citet{seo2021state} have shown that maximizing the sum of task reward and intrinsic reward based on a state entropy estimate can accelerate RL training.
 However, in this supervised setup, we point out that this approach often suffers from an imbalance between the distributions of high-value and low-value states, which occurs as an agent prefers to visit high-value states for exploiting the task reward.
 Because state entropy increases when the distribution becomes more uniform, low-value states get to receive a higher intrinsic bonus than high-value states, which biases exploration towards low-value states.
 This makes it difficult for the agent to explore the region around high-value states crucial for solving target tasks, which exacerbates when high-value states are narrowly distributed within the state space.

 In this paper, we present a novel exploration technique that maximizes \textit{value-conditional state entropy} which separately estimates the state entropies that are conditioned on the value estimates of each state, then maximizes their average.
 This intuitively can be seen as partitioning the state space with value estimates and maximizing the average of state entropies of partitioned spaces.
-Namely, our method prevents the distribution of low-value states from affecting exploration around high-value states, and vice versa, by only considering the states with similar value estimates for computing the intrinsic bonus.
+Namely, our method avoids the problem of state entropy maximization by preventing the distribution of low-value states from affecting exploration around high-value states, and vice versa, by only considering the states with similar value estimates for computing the intrinsic bonus.
 For value-conditional state entropy estimation, we utilize the Kraskov-St\"{o}gbauer-Grassberger estimator \citep{kraskov2004estimating} along with a value normalization scheme that makes value distribution consistent throughout training.
 We define our intrinsic reward as proportional to the value-conditional state entropy estimate and train RL agents to maximize the sum of task reward and intrinsic reward.

 We summarize the main contributions of this paper: \begin{itemize}[topsep=1.0pt,itemsep=0.85pt,leftmargin=8mm] \item [$\bullet$] We present a novel exploration technique that maximizes \textit{value-conditional state entropy} which addresses the issue of state entropy exploration in a supervised setup by taking into account the value estimates of visited states for computing the intrinsic bonus. \item [$\bullet$] We show that maximum value-conditional state entropy (VCSE) exploration successfully accelerates the training of RL algorithms \citep{mnih2016asynchronous,yarats2021mastering} on a variety of domains, such as MiniGrid \citep{gym_minigrid}, DeepMind Control Suite \citep{tassa2020dm_control}, and Meta-World \citep{yu2020meta} benchmarks. \end{itemize}